eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 putloglev <flag(s)> <channel> <text>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-  Description: sends text to the bot's logfile, tagged with all of the valid levels given.
-Use "*" to indicate all log levels.

   Description: logs <text> to the logfile and partyline at the flag level specified.
 Use "*" to indicate all flag levels.

   Returns: nothing